LeBoucEtMistere/DistributedChallenges/tutorial/src/01-setup.md

 ```

 ## Maelstrom setup
 The challenges we will solve are built on top of a platform called [Maelstrom](https://github.com/jepsen-io/maelstrom).
 This platform lets you build out a "node" in your distributed system and Maelstrom will handle the routing of messages between the those nodes.
 This lets Maelstrom inject failures and perform verification checks based on the consistency guarantees required by each challenge.
-You can see it as a simulator and test bench for developping distributed systems.
+You can see it as a simulator and test bench for developing distributed systems.

 Maelstrom is built in Clojure and therefore requires the Java JDK to run.
 It also provides some plotting and graphing utilities which rely on Graphviz & gnuplot.
 You can install all the required dependencies with this command:
 ```bash